Arunliverpool/data-mining/README.md

 ## AI-assistance disclosure

-- Tool: **GPT-5 Thinking (ChatGPT)**
+- Tool: (chat-gpt)
-- Used for: repository scaffolding; path help in file formating issues.
-README structure. code debug
+- Used for: repository scaffolding; path help in file formating issues.code debug.
+README structure.
 - research on best practices for flow
 - All code was reviewed locally and experiments and final outputs were produced on my machine.